 The next step, arguably the most important, is ensuring everyone is trained to handle vulnerable customers in a manner consistent with this policy.

 Staff need the ability to empathise with vulnerable customers and not jump to conclusions about their situations.

 For example, when dealing with an angry customer, do staff appreciate that vulnerability may be driving that anger?
 It could be frustration from not understanding the situation, a stressful life event, or perhaps a disability impairing them from expressing themselves clearly.

 These measures are essential for ensuring you have a process that safeguards the vulnerable effectively.
-We have created a simple checklist to help you audit your existing procedures in respect of customer vulnerability:
+We have created a simple checklist to help you audit your existing procedures with respect to customer vulnerability: